 Popularity of option-arm loans also allowed borrowers to make small house payments when first buying a home.
-Many borrowers, however, were not able to pay their monthly mortgage payment once the interest rate increased, causing their payment to skyrocket in some cases.
+Many borrowers, however, could not pay their monthly mortgage payment once the interest rate increased, causing their payments to skyrocket in some cases.

 Safer Mortgages and Tighter Lending Standard in Florida

-Today, some borrowers in Florida have a tougher time getting a mortgage to buy or refinance a home, because of tighter lending standards.
-This is positive for borrowers because Floridians who qualify for a mortgage today have a safer mortgage as a result of stricter standards.
+Today, some borrowers in Florida have a tougher time getting a mortgage to buy or refinance a home because of tighter lending standards.
+This is positive for borrowers because Floridians who qualify for a mortgage today have a safer mortgage due to stricter standards.

 Home loans in Florida today are safer, more transparent, and are more likely to fit the lifestyle of buyers.
 Borrowers are more likely to afford their home loan, and more likely to live within their means.